minhduc-phung/4IF-PR/README.md

 - `grmsg [groupname] [message]` to send a message to a group.
 - `crtgr [groupname] [username1] [username2] [username3] ...` to create a group.
 Note that the creator of the group is automatically added to the group.
 - `leavegr [groupname]` to leave a group.
+- `lsgr` to list all the groups.
+- `rmgr [groupname]` to remove a group.
+Only the creator of the group can remove it.
+- `lsmem [groupname]` to list all the members of a group.